opportus/object-mapper/README.md

 ### Step 2 - Instantiate the services

 This solution can be trusted to remain **simple**, **flexible** and **extensible**.
 Therefore, it does not ship main-service instantiator.
 Rather, it delegates this main-service instantiation to you.
-You then can handle this instantiation with your DIC system, or manually (such as below) in your composition root, or however it fits the best in your context.
+You then can handle this instantiation with your DIC system, or manually (such as below) in your composition root, or however it fits best in your context.

 This library contains 4 services.
 3 of them require to be instantiated with their respective dependencies which are other lower level services among those 4.